step-security-bot/docker-mei/README.md

 ### Running with an interactive shell

-If you need more fine-grained access and control, you can run the Docker container in an interactive shell with the additional `-it` flag.
+If you need more fine-grained access and control, you can run the Docker container in an interactive shell by adding an `-it` flag.

 ```bash
 docker run --rm -it -v /ABSOLUTE/PATH/TO/YOUR/MUSIC_ENCODING/CLONE:/opt/docker-mei/music-encoding --name docker-mei ghcr.io/music-encoding/docker-mei